Curriculum & Faculty Overviews

 Our curriculum and co-curriculum has the key skills of Literacy and Numeracy at its heart but is also designed to develop other important skills such as, creativity and leadership alongside a sense of belonging and commitment to community.

 Success in the 21st Century requires knowing about learning and how it works.
 We place great importance on teaching and learning and have devoted a great deal of time to planning new and challenging programmes of study in response to the government’s more rigorous National Curriculum.
-We are particularly trying to develop the learning attributes of reflectiveness, resourcefulness and resilience through our “Growth Mind-sets” approach and growing form time programme.
+We are particularly trying to develop the learning attributes of reflectiveness, resourcefulness and resilience through our “Mindfulness”/restorative approaches and form time programme.

 Our curriculum prepares our students for the challenges of any career and personal success in the 21st century.
 Our growing relationships with our feeder primary schools means that we are getting better at building on and extending the knowledge, skills and understandings that students have acquired before starting the secondary phase of their education.
 The Lower School years (Year 7 and 8), provide a solid foundation of learning in all subject areas, in preparation for the more rigorous demands of the revised GCSEs.